filvarga/vpp/src/plugins/nat/nat44-ed/README.md

 ### TWICE-NAT

 Twice NAT lets you translate both the source and destination address in a single rule.
-Currently twice NAT44 is supported only for local network service session initiated from outside network.
+Currently, twice NAT44 is supported only for local network service session initiated from outside network.
+Twice NAT static mappings can only get initiated (create sessions) from outside network.

 ##### Topology